SamCullin/SamCullin.github.io/resume.md

 | Cisco       | CCNA4: Certified Network Associate               | 2014          |

 ## Personal Projects
+Curious, creative, and deeply technical, I’m a developer who thrives on solving complex problems through code.
+I’m an explorer at heart — drawn to novel experiences and new technologies — and I bring that mindset to everything I build.
+Whether training AI models to simulate terrain, orchestrating Kubernetes clusters at home, or crafting tools in Rust and Go, I love diving into the unknown and figuring things out.
+I’m a problem solver who just happens to code, with a focus on clean architecture, thoughtful automation, and a constant drive to learn better ways to build.

+### Selected Projects
 - **AI Terrain Modeling:** Developed and implemented a U-Net model to algorithmically generate realistic terrain from Perlin noise, exploring advanced procedural generation techniques applicable to simulation or digital content creation.
 - **Covert AI Agents:** Created a multi-agent simulation to assess agents ability to covertly manipulate other agents to gain advantage.
 - **Crypto Automation:** Developed an automated trading bot to stream exchange data and rebalance Uniswap v3 pool liquidity.